 Now, someone else can submit on your behalf.
 If this happens, a Social Security representative will reach out for verification from you.
 They’ll need to verify your intent to file, get additional info, confirm what’s already provided, and ask you to give verbal consent for the application that was filled out online.

-Next, you’ll be mailed a physical copy of your Application Summary for your recordkeeping.
-Additionally, you can contact a rep to apply by phone at 1-800-772-1213.
+Next, you’ll be mailed a physical copy of your Application Summary for your record-keeping.
+Additionally, you apply by phone at 1-800-772-1213.
 If you would rather apply in person, you can reach out to your local Social Security office.
 Click here to find yours.

 If your application is denied, you can push for an appeal by going to the Appeal a Decision page.